Top 15 Beaches Near Athens

 Karavi Schinias

-Open from 9:00 am until 9:00 pm, the clear, refreshing waters, along with the abundance of conveniences one can find there, make it an optimum destination for a dive near Athens.
+Open from 9:00 am until 9:00 pm, the clear, refreshing waters and the abundance of conveniences one can find there make it an optimum destination for a dive in Athens beaches.

 Brexiza

-It is a local-favorite beach near Athens not only for its clean waters and smooth sandy shore but for its central spot and organized nature, which offers the luxury of beach showers and designated lifeguards.
+It is a local-favorite beach near Athens not only for its clean waters and smooth long sandy beach but for its central spot and organized nature, which offers the luxury of beach showers and designated lifeguards.

 Being located near various taverns and cafes, Brexiza offers the perfect opportunity for a day trip from Athens!

-The beach has been named after the ancient monument of the area, so if you're up for a cultural adventure, don't miss the opportunity to stroll through the region's heritage.
+The beach has been named after the ancient Greek ruins of the area, so if you're up for a cultural adventure, don't miss the opportunity to stroll through the region's heritage.

 Yabanaki

-Varkiza Resort, in which Yabanaki beach is located, presents an all-day experience by the sea, being one of the most favored social spots in the summertime.
+Varkiza Resort, in which Yabanaki Beach is located, presents an all-day experience by the sea, being one of the most favored social spots in the summertime on the Athens Riviera.

 The beach itself has specially designed corners across its premises to satisfy all tastes and needs, consisting of a V.I.P area, an ice-cream corner, a baked-goods corner, comfortable cushioned sunbeds, taverns, and beach bars.